danielNdukuba/SereniMind/README.md

 # SereniMind
 Serenimind is a groundbreaking Mental Health and Wellness Web App that seeks to elevate mental well-being through a comprehensive approach.
 It serves as a digital haven where users can find tranquility, engage in mindfulness practices, and access personalized AI consultation services.
+By embracing technology, Serenimind provides a seamless platform for users to attain mental clarity, peace, and balance.